neilgall/adventofcode2018/src/day3/README.md

 With a more complex language you'd build a lexer using JParsec which turned the input characters into a sequence of tokens, ignoring whitespace and comments, etc., then build a second layer parser defining a full grammar of tokens.
-For the claim syntax in this puzzle I just built a simple parser for each line.t s Parsing the input data takes a few data definitions and six lines of declarative
+For the claim syntax in this puzzle I just built a simple parser for each line.
+Parsing the input data takes a few data definitions and six lines of declarative
 code:
 ```